-Measure-level, Program-level, and a Portfolio-level TRC shall be calculated prospectively and included in the Section 8-103 and Section 8-104 Plan filings.
-Program Administrators may calculate a single TRC for joint Programs proposed in the Section 8-103 and Section 8-104 Plan filings.
+Measure-level, Program-level, and a Portfolio-level TRC shall be calculated prospectively and included in the Section 8-103B and Section 8-104 Plan filings.
+Program Administrators may calculate a single TRC for joint Programs proposed in the Section 8-103B and Section 8-104 Plan filings.
 Program Administrators offering integrated gas and electric Energy Efficiency Programs per Section 8-104(f)(6) may calculate a single Portfolio-level TRC.
-Program-level TRC shall be calculated prospectively and included in the Section 16-111.5B submittals.
-For Section 8-103 Programs, a retrospective Portfolio-level TRC shall be calculated annually and at the end of the Plan using evaluation research findings and the best available information.
-For Section 8-104 Programs, a retrospective Portfolio-level TRC shall be calculated at the end of the Plan using evaluation research findings and the best available information.
-However, Program Administrators shall consider performing retrospective and/or prospective TRC calculations on an annual basis in order to inform the planning and implementation of
+For Section 8-103B Programs, a retrospective Portfolio-level TRC shall be calculated annually42 and at the end of the Plan using evaluation research findings and the best available information.
+For Section 8-104 Programs, a retrospective Portfolio-level TRC shall be calculated at the end of the Plan43 using evaluation research findings and the best available information.
+However, Program Administrators shall consider performing retrospective and/or prospective TRC calculations on an annual basis in order to inform the planning and implementation of efficiency Programs going forward, or as otherwise directed and/or approved by the Commission.